Ruakākā Wastewater Treatment Plant upgrade

 As the existing plant is nearing its capacity, we are currently unable to grant any additional connections to the wastewater treatment plant.
 This is constraining growth in the area.

-Therefore, we are exploring various options for an interim solution to create some additional disposal capacity, which will allow consenting of new connections to start again in 2026.
+To address this, we are creating additional discharge capacity, which will allow consenting of new connections to start again in 2026 while the new treatment plant and discharge options are being built.

-If our consent application is successful, the interim solution should be operational in approximately May / June 2026.
+If our consent and concession applications are successful, the interim solution should be operational in around June 2026.

 Advice for developers